Good Luck (Basement Jaxx song)

 "Good Luck" is a song by British electronic music duo Basement Jaxx featuring vocals from Lisa Kekaula of American band the Bellrays.
-It was released on 5 January 2004 as the second single from their third studio album, Kish Kash, and reached number 12 on the UK Singles Chart, number two on the US Hot Dance Club Play, and number 22 on the Australian ARIA Singles Chart.
+It was released on 5 January 2004 as the second single from their third studio album, Kish Kash, and reached number 12 on the UK Singles Chart, number two on the US Dance Club Play chart, and number 22 on the Australian ARIA Singles Chart.
 The song was nominated in the Best Dance Recording category at the 47th Grammy Awards.

 Development

 "We had to kick it off with something.
 Whatever we chose people would say, 'That isn't house music.'
 Who cares?"
 (Complaints about the lack of house music have appeared on the band's website.)
 It's a brave track, even more so for including a 16-piece orchestra.
 But it didn't come easily.
 "Initially, Lisa sounded like a diva and we didn't want that.
 With two hours before she had to go back to America, Simon strummed an AC/DC riff and I scribbled down some words and suddenly we had something that didn't sound like a Basement Jaxx record - a rock 'n' roll song which didn't even sound modern."

 Buxton said the song was the most difficult track to work on of the album.
 "That took us ages and we went through loads of processes.
 It took a long time to get it to its finish point," stated Buxton.